CodeLouisville/Software-1-Class-Exercise-1/README.md

 ## Goals
 - Create the base classes for the store.
 - Interact with the classes by making some objects and running basic logic on them.
-- Learn how to make a console app wait for certain input before exiting using a loop.
+- Learn how to make a console app wait for certain input before exiting a loop.

 ## Instructions
 1. Create a new console app in Visual Studio.
 Make sure to give the solution a good name and make sure you create the solution in place that you can find it later.